tonethar/IGME-330-Master/notes/HW-wc-1.md

 - Go ahead and preview this in a browser.
 The `<igm-footer>` is in the browser web inspector, but it isn't drawn to the browser window yet, so we need to do that next

 ## IV.
 The Shadow DOM

-- Althought the Shadown DOM sound kind of mysterious, it is simply a "scoped" DOM that components have that is separate from the main DOM of the document
+- Althought the *Shadow DOM* sounds kind of mysterious, it is simply a "scoped" DOM that components have that is separate from the main DOM of the document
 - For example, if our component had an `<h1>` in it,  and we wrote a `document.querySelector("h1")` call, or wrote a style rule like this `h1{color:red}` - our component's `<h1>` would be uneffected

 ## IV-A. Creating a Shadown DOM

-- Add the following to the constructor above:
+- Add the following to the `constructor()` above:

 ```js
 // 1 - attach a shadow DOM tree to this instance - this creates `.shadowRoot` for us